Muslims in India struggle for access to mental health care – DW – 12/24/2024

 For urban and educated Muslims, these barriers are even greater.
 Many must first overcome the pressure to seek help from within a religious framework.
 Even when they do seek secular professional care, they often struggle to find therapists who understand and respect their socioreligious identity.

-"The idea of mental health is not openly acknowledged in my family," Faizan Farooq*, 29, who has been seeing therapists since 2015, told DW.
+"The idea of mental health is not openly acknowledged in my family," said Faizan, 29, who has been seeing therapists since 2015 and asked that his real name not be used.
 "It's acknowledged when there is an extreme case," he said.
 "Otherwise, the approach is to 'rely on God.''

-Zeba Hasan*, 26, a journalist based in New Delhi, found herself trying to overcome a different hurdle.
+Zeba, 26, a journalist based in New Delhi who asked that her real name not be used, found herself trying to overcome a different hurdle.
 She struggled to find a therapist who could understand her religious beliefs and provide the required support accordingly.

 "I was going through a problem where my religion had a role to play," she said.
 "I wanted someone to understand my relation with God and help me understand if I was being manipulated in the name of religion."